 You’re not alone if you’re a woman thinking about making the career switch to the cannabis industry.
-A survey by cannabis recruiting platform Vangst found that 38.6 percent of respondents were female, and 43.3 percent of respondents said women constituted the majority of their companies.
+A survey by the cannabis recruiting platform Vangst found that 38.6 percent of respondents were female, and 43.3 percent said women constituted the majority of their companies.
 This includes Leafwell, where most of our team (including our CEO) are women.

 More important to note, however, might be that the cannabis industry has a higher percentage of women executives than the national average combining other sectors.
 A survey from Marijuana Business Daily found that in 2017, roughly 26.9 percent of executive positions in the cannabis industry were held by women.

 Breaking into the cannabis industry doesn’t have to be more challenging than launching any other career.
-Networking, educating yourself on the industry, and growing your resume is still the best tactics to landing a job.
+Networking, educating yourself on the industry, and growing your resume is still the best tactics for landing a job.
 Meet three women who are thriving in the cannabis industry and get their best advice on how you can make the cannabis career switch, too.